PdxCodeGuild/2019-09-30-full-stack-night/3 JavaScript/labs/lab01_python_pain_redux.md

 enter a string: vfa'g wninfpevcg whfg gur orfg? bayl 1337 unkbef hfr vg. isn't javascript just the best? only 1337 haxors use it.
 ```
+Spaces, punctuation, and numbers in the string should be preserved.